medplum/medplum/packages/docs/docs/careplans/clinical-decision-support.md

 ### Insights Reporting

 Electronic health records that support predictive clinical decision support will be required to report on the usage of their product.
-Prepare the following basic statistics as part of certification: the number of times the decision support was used, how many unique clinicians used it, the number of times it was updated and any complaints received.
+Prepare the following basic statistics as part of certification:
+- Number of times the decision support was used
+- Number of unique clinicians who used it
+- Number of times it was updated
+- Number of complaints received

 ## Linked Referential

 Linked referential clinical decision support are hyperlinks that link to reference material that is specific to the clinical context of a specific patient or population.
-The ONC criteria that define this standard are 170.205(a)(3,4) and relate to the retrieving context-aware knowledge using the HL7 Infobutton.
+The ONC criteria that define this standard are 170.205(a)(3,4) and relate to the retrieval of context-aware knowledge using the HL7 Infobutton.

 :::warning
 Medplum is not certified for (a)(3,4) but serves as a basis for those who wish to implement.
-The Clinical Profile and [Diagnostic Report](https://storybook.medplum.com/?path=/story/medplum-diagnosticreportdisplay--simple) react components serve as common launch points for Infobutton implementations.
+The Clinical Profile and [Diagnostic Report](https://storybook.medplum.com/?path=/story/medplum-diagnosticreportdisplay--simple) React components serve as common launch points for Infobutton implementations.
 :::

 To support the linked referential clinical decision support the system should be capable of retrieving information based on one or more of the following data elements.
-The Clinical Profile react component highlights the data elements.
+The Clinical Profile React component highlights the data elements.

 - Demographic information
 - Problems list (Conditions in FHIR)